 This rich blend is here to usher in new season of hope.
 When I posted about this special project you wonderful clients messaged me wanting to know what does EQUALITY smell like?
 It's refreshing, layered, and a little bit of fire in it and I decided this was how I could help beyond attending protests and supporting friends.
 There are layers to this blend - different and some you may not think go together that are truly a harmonious mix.

 As a small business in it's first year in uncertain times, it can be challenging to know whom to donate to and giving back to the community is imperative.
-Thank you.
+Thank you for making that possible with this candle.